ingvagabund/gofed/docs/use-cases.md

 ### Analysis of deps for a given project

 Each project has non-empty set of dependencies on other projects (at least on standard golang library).
 These dependencies can change over time.
-I would like to know how much.
+We would like to know how much.
 E.g. how many new packages occurs, frequence of changes of commits of each imported package, etc.)

 ### Comparision of projects
 Some projects are forked from other.
 Sometimes this is hard to detect by eye.
-For that, I would like to run a comparisions between commits and projects to discover, if there are projects that are very similar and can be merged into one.
+For that, we would like to run a comparisons between commits and projects to discover, if there are projects that are very similar and can be merged into one.
 This can be run on both upstream repositories and on projects packaged in a distribution.

 ### Spec file translator
-For a given spec file I would like to modify its parts based on requested modifications.
+For a given spec file we would like to modify its parts based on requested modifications.
-E.g. reformat lists of deps, remove multiple empty lines, add new lines where necesary, remove a devel subpackage (for migration between distributions and branches if reasonable).
+E.g. reformat lists of deps, remove multiple empty lines, add new lines where necessary, remove a devel subpackage (for migration between distributions and branches if reasonable).

 ### Multi spec file generator
-For a given project I would like not to just generate a spec file for it.
-I would like to generate a spec file for all its dependencies (direct and indirect).
+For a given project we would like not to just generate a spec file for it.
+We would also like to generate a spec file for all its dependencies (direct and indirect).
 Based on a configuraiton only projects not yet packages in a distribution can be generated.
 At first, a dependency graph is constructed (based on a deps file).
 Then all nodes are checked and corresponding spec files generated (if requested).
-If requested, only metadata can be returned or scan run (without genereating spec files, just analysis of APIs)
+If requested, only metadata can be returned or scan run (without genereating spec files, just analysis of APIs).

 ### Minimize API breakage of golang projects
 In a loop analysis all projects packaged in a distribution and check for API breakages.
-As a result I would like to get a list of projects that have broken dependencies.
+As a result we would like to get a list of projects that have broken dependencies.
 I.e. missing symbols, changed symbols (different number or type of arguments than expected), etc.

 ### Guided update